Art palette knives come primarily in two types:

 Occasionally I make an oil painting with knives using the 'wet into wet' technique.
 By using a knife it is possible to layer wet paint on top of wet paint without disturbing the layer underneath, thus maintaining a freshness in the painting.

-Painting with a palette knife
+with a

 forces me to loosen up.
 I focus on shapes and colors, not being